Giant manta ray swims alongside boaters

 Chip Michalove of Outcast Sport Fishing spends a lot of time out on the water-- which is how he got lucky enough to cross paths with a giant manta ray.

-Michalove was out boating off the shore of Hilton Head, North Carolina, when he and his friends noticed the mysterious beast just feet from their boat.
+Michalove was out boating off the shore of Hilton Head, South Carolina, when he and his friends noticed the mysterious beast just feet from their boat.

 The manta ray swam alongside the boaters for a few minutes before swimming away.